freedomofpress/securedrop-docs/docs/journalist.rst

 Connecting to the Tor network in Tails
 --------------------------------------

-After you connect to the Internet in Tails 4.20, the Tor Connection assistant will start.
+After you connect to the Internet, the Tor Connection assistant will start.

 If you are operating in an environment with a high degree of political freedom,